-Commissioned by the Department for Education, the Centre is currently being established with support from a development team or ‘incubator’ and a research partner, but will aim to become a fully independent organisation by summer 2020.
+Commissioned by the Department for Education, the Centre is currently being established with support from a development team or ‘incubator’ and a research partner, but will become a fully independent organisation by summer 2020.

 What will the future Centre do?

-The WWC’s broad scope will cover support for children from the point of referral through to permanence, including adoption, care-leaver support and targeted early help.
+The Centre’s broad scope will cover support for children from the point of referral through to permanence, including adoption, care-leaver support and targeted early help.
 Its focus will be on children’s social care practice in England, but it will draw on and share learning at the international level as well.

-The Centre will target children’s social work practitioners, but its broader audience will include all practitioners and decision-makers working within children’s social care, including those in residential homes, healthcare, policing and policymakers.
+The Centre will target children’s social work practitioners and decision-makers working within children’s social care, including those in residential homes, healthcare, policing and policymakers.

 The Department for Education has awarded two contracts to set up the Centre.
-These contracts will run in parallel up to June 2020 and include the What Works Centre development team - a consortium led by Nesta and its Alliance for Useful Evidence, in partnership with the Social Care Institute for Excellence, FutureGov and Traversum - and the What Works Centre research partner - who will start the development of the research base.
+These contracts will run in parallel up to June 2020 and include the What Works Centre development team - a consortium led by Nesta and its Alliance for Useful Evidence, in partnership with the Social Care Institute for Excellence, FutureGov and Traversum - and the What Works Centre research partner, led by Cascade at Cardiff University - who will lead on the research programme.

 When fully established, the Centre will: